Wheel of the Year: Litha – Pagans Celebrate the Longest Day of the Year

 June 2023 Tarot Circle – Fire in the Tarot

 In this workshop we cover: The Suit of Wands, Fire Cards, and Looking for Fire symbols in the Tarot.
 We also conduct a group reading for Litha Season.

 This class was recorded 6.27.23 and is available for Patrons subbed at the Venus ($9) and higher level.
 Join and get access here.

 High Priestess Card – Tarot Circle Livestream

 The High Priestess – 40 Sure Fire Tips For Pulling Back the Veil.
 At the beginning of Summer, we explore the power, holiness, and capacity of the Oceanic High Priestess.
 Charged with protecting the border between here and there, this figure guides us through an initiatory experience of awakening to our own Power and Depth.
-This is a class exclusively for Patrons.
+Join my Patreon at the Venus ($9) level or higher to get access to this recorded class.
 Join and get access here.